 If your account enters a negative status, such as from late payments or charge-offs, the activity will be reported to other agencies.
 An account with a negative status will be reported to:

 So your positive activity will be reported to SBFE.
 But your negative activity will be reported to a business credit bureau, plus the three typical consumer credit reporting agencies.
-All American Express business credit cards and charge cards report activity in this way.
+All American Express business credit cards report activity in this way.

 This means you can use the Marriott Bonvoy Business card to improve your business credit, but not your personal credit.
 However, you can still hurt your personal credit with it.